-- Health Insurance Portability and Accountability Act of 1996 ("HIPAA") - Goal-to assure that individuals' health information is properly protected. - The Privacy Rule protects all "individually identifiable health" information" held or transmitted in any form or media, whether electronic, paper, or oral.
+- Health Insurance Portability and Accountability Act of 1996 ("HIPAA") - Goal-to assure that individuals' health information is properly protected while allowing the flow of health information needed to provide and promote high quality health care and to protect the public's health and well being. - The Privacy Rule protects all "individually identifiable health information" held or transmitted in any form or media, whether electronic, paper, or oral.
 The Privacy Rule calls this information "protected health information (PHI)." - A covered entity is permitted to use and disclose protected health information, without an individual's authorization for......Treatment, Payment, and Health Care Operations.